-You’ve been thinking about becoming a model for as long as you can remember, you feel really confident about your ability to pose, you’ve started researching agencies and then boom!
-They ask for your Mum or Dad to come along with you.
-Is there anything more embarrassing than that?
+You’ve been thinking about becoming a model every day for as long as you can remember, you feel really confident about your ability to pose, you’ve started researching agencies and then boom!
+They ask for your mum or dad to come along with you.

-However, by law, child and teenager models are required to be accompanied by a parent, legal guardian or model chaperone (a representative from a model agency) up until the age of 16.
+By law, child and teenager models are required to be accompanied by a parent, legal guardian or model chaperone (a representative from a model agency) up until the age of 18.
 Let us explain why.

 Firstly, although we appreciate that you will have done your research about the industry, you can never be too careful when it comes to finding modelling work as a young person.
 Having a parent or guardian with you is not about causing you social embarrassment, it’s about making sure you’re 100% safe.

 You might be asking yourself this; ‘So when I’m 16, I’m not able to make decisions about being safe, but when I’m 18 I’m suddenly able to look after myself?’

 To some extent we can see why you’d think this, but many young models will continue to attend castings and photo shoots with an adult at their side long after the legal age limit has passed.
 Some agencies and photographers will ask for you to be accompanied by a responsible adult even up until the age of 21.
 It’s all about when you feel comfortable going it alone as well as when the law says you can do so, so think of your mum and dad as your personal bodyguard, not as an embarrassment factor!

 Your parents are there to give you advice and support.
 You will be amazed at how daunting your first few photo shoots are but having a familiar face in the background can be really reassuring while the professional photographer is taking photos.
 They will also be able to look after your bags, grab you a bite to eat and help explain any forms that you might need to read through.